heybradharris/GitClient/README.md

 # GitClient

-Simple Android app allowing user to view git commit changes for a specific repository using the GitHub API.
+Simple Android app allowing user to view a Repository's Pull Requests and corresponding code diff using the GitHub API.